justinmayer/virtualfish/docs/faq.rst

 Why isn’t VirtualFish written in Python?
 ----------------------------------------

-Mostly, for `the same reasons virtualenvwrapper is`_.
+Mostly, for `the same reasons Virtualenvwrapper isn’t`_.

 Does VirtualFish work with Python 3?
 What about PyPy?
 -----------------------------------------------------